riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/bug-fix-procedure.md

 automatically generates the lower-case string; so searching for `overlapping_inherent_impls` would not find much).

+> NOTE: these exact files don't exist anymore, but the procedure is still the same.

 #### Remove the lint.

 The first reference you will likely find is the lint definition [in